MicrosoftDocs/quantum-docs/articles/install-binder-qdk.md

 ### Run console application samples

 In addition to notebooks, you can also run Q# console applications via Binder.
+You'll notice notice that there are different types of console applications present in the samples:

+- the *Q# standalone* application, which uses an `EntryPoint` function/operation in a `.qs` file to run the Q# program from the command line (see [developing with Q# applications](xref:microsoft.quantum.install-qdk.overview.standalone)).
+- the *Q# + .NET* application, which uses a .NET language (C# or F#) host program to call into operations from a `.qs` file (see [developing with Q# and .NET](xref:microsoft.quantum.install-qdk.overview.cs)).
+- while not directly shown in the samples overview, a lot of samples are also available as Python console applications.
+These contain the same Python code as a *Q# + Python* Jupyter Notebook would, just without the notebook part (see [developing with Q# and Python](xref:microsoft.quantum.install-qdk.overview.python)).

-To do so, you'll have to open a terminal in the Jupyter interface, by selecting **New▾ → Terminal** from the directory view.
-You can then run bash commands, such as to run the CHSH sample as shown below.
+To run the samples, you can open a terminal in the Jupyter interface by selecting **New▾ → Terminal** from the directory view.
+You may then run any bash commands from within the Binder environment, for example to run the CHSH sample via `python host.py` as shown below.

 ![Run Q# from a Jupyter terminal](~/media/binder-terminal.png)

-Here as well you might notice that there are two types of console applications present in the samples:

-- the *Q# standalone* application, which uses an `EntryPoint` function/operation in a `.qs` file to run the Q# program from the command line (see [here](xref:microsoft.quantum.install-qdk.overview.standalone)).
-- the *Q# + .NET* application, which uses a .NET language (C# or F#) host program to call into operations from a `.qs` file (see [here](xref:microsoft.quantum.install-qdk.overview.cs)).

-As an alternative to the Jupyter terminal, you can also run Q# console applications from a .NET PowerShell notebook such as the CHSH README.md shown below, but also from your own notebook via **New▾ → .NET (PowerShell)**.
+As an alternative to the Jupyter terminal, you can also run Q# console applications from a .NET PowerShell notebook in which the cells act like a PowerShell terminal.
+You can then run some of the samples via their README file by clicking on the sample name (e.g. the CHSH README shown below), or from your own notebook via **New▾ → .NET (PowerShell)**.

 ![Run Q# from a PowerShell notebook](~/media/binder-powershell-notebook.png)

 ## Use Binder with your own notebooks and repository

-If you already have notebooks in a GitHub repository, you can configure Binder to work with your repo:
+If you already have notebooks in a (public!)
+GitHub repository, you can configure Binder to work with your repo:

 1. Ensure that there is a file named *Dockerfile* in the root of your repository.
 The file must contain at least the following lines: